benrbray/benrbray.github.io-hakyll/unpublished/posts/rmt.md

 # Introduction

-Randomness[ref]footnote[/ref] plays a critical role in computer science and applied mathematics.
+Randomness plays a critical role in computer science and applied mathematics.
 In the sciences, randomness allows researchers to study average-case behavior of physical models which would otherwise be too complex or time-consuming to simulate exactly.
 In computing, randomized algorithms have become essential tools for approximating NP-Hard problems.

 In this post, we will survey strategies for designing algorithms to randomly generate objects with nontrivial structure from a prescribed distribution.
 For example, we may wish to choose elements uniformly at random from a group or generate a set of random unitary matrices whose behavior is somehow representative of the class of unitary matrices generally.
 The samples are intended for use as input to a known model or algorithm.

-We must take care to distinguish between the three different types of random sampling that are commonly employed.
-Genuine *uniformly random* samples are easiest to generate, due to independence, but individual realizations will naturally have regions of low and high density.
+It is useful to distinguish between three different kinds of random sampling:  Genuine *uniformly random* samples are easiest to generate, due to independence, but individual realizations will naturally have regions of low and high density.
 Our intuitive understanding of uniformity is more like *uniformly spaced* samples, where the goal is to maximize coverage and avoid redundancy.
 In the extreme, we may want to sample *rare events* to study the worst-case behavior of a system.
 These differences are shown informally in Figure \ref{fig:kinds-of-randomness}.

 It also helps to keep the reverse problem in mind:  how does a deterministic algorithm behave when fed random inputs?